aidardigital/Dev-Sec-Ops/Linux-Foundation/00-Linux-Fundamentals.md

-# Linux Fundamentals
+# Fundamental Linux Skills
-- Linux Directory Structure Theory
+- Linux Directory Structure
-- The Shell Theory
+- The Shell
-- Basic Linux Commands Theory + Hands-On
+- Basic Linux Commands
-- Working with Directories Theory + Hands-On
+- Working with Directories
-- Listing Files and Understanding ls Output Theory + Hands-On
+- Listing Files and Understanding ls Output
-- Links and Shortcuts in Linux Theory + Hands-On
+- Links and Shortcuts in Linux
-- File and Directory Permissions Theory + Hands-On
+- File and Directory Permissions
-- Finding Files and Directories Theory + Hands-On
+- Finding Files and Directories
-- Viewing Files and the Nano Editor Hands-On
+- Viewing Files and the Nano Editor
-- Editing Files in Vi Theory + Hands-On
+- Editing Files in Vi Theory
-- Deleting, Copying, Moving, and Renaming Files Hands-On
+- Deleting, Copying, Moving, and Renaming Files